CutlerCasey/school_bs_ce/README.md

 - Computer Networks
 	- The class was more dedicated to learning about how Networks ran
-	- Code is first attempt at Python and it does not work due to White Space errors
+	- Code is my first attempt at Python and should have run the game Hangman over a network
+		- It does not work due to White Space errors
 - Cryptography
 	- This class was Masters or Higher level class for both Math and Computer Science Majors
 	- I used C++, C and Java